axelchalon/axelchalon.github.io/0-book-review/_posts/2025-08-04-mom-test-rob-fitzpatrick-summary.md

 ---
 publish-status: published
 intentions:
   - Knowing how to gather feedback for NFN
   - Knowing how to cut through bullshit / invite honesty in interpersonal relations
 layout: post
 title: '**"The Mom Test"** by Rob Fitzpatrick (personal notes)'
 date: 2025-09-12 12:13:12 +0200
+tags:
+  - business
 ---
 ^